Updated: October 10, 2022

 With regular surf breaks and long sandy beaches, Maui’s south shore is popular among surfers year round.
 Based in Kihei, Maui Sports Unlimited offers classes for every level, from beginner to advanced.
-Beginner lessons are held on Kalama Beach Park, also known as the Cove, and considered the best beginner beach on the island, while advanced lessons take place on nearby beaches appropriate for the student’s skill level.
-Advanced lessons are great for surfers looking to progress to a different board or onto more challenging waves.
-Already a pro?
-Try the surf safari.
+Beginner lessons are held on Kalama Beach Park, also known as the Cove, and considered the best beginner beach on the island.
+Multi-day lessons are available if you are really looking to take your surfing to the next level.

 Choose this Hawaii surfing school for: Intermediate-advanced surfing